 Why so long to realize the wonderful inheritance they had in God?
 Because they were stiff-necked, rebellious murmurers and grumblers.
 Every time they encountered a challenge or difficulty they wanted to run back to Egypt, to the land of “cucumbers, melons, leeks, onions and garlic.”
 Paul reminds us in 1 Corinthians 10 that what happened to Israel after their exit from Egypt were examples and warnings to us so that we might not follow in their footsteps.

 “He brought us out … to bring us in.”
 God through the salvation of Jesus Christ brought us out of sin and darkness for a purpose – “to bring us in….”
 He brought us out so that we “may know the hope to which he has called [us], the riches of his glorious inheritance in the saints, and his incomparably great power for us who believe.”
 [Eph 1:18-19 NIV]

-I guess my thought today is, are we really living in the hope, the riches, the inheritance, and His incomparably great power, or are we, like Israel was, still wandering around in the wilderness, saved but stiff-necked rebellious, murmuring and grumbling?
+I guess my thought today is, are we really living in the hope, the riches, the inheritance, and His incomparably great power, or are we, like Israel was, still wandering around in the wilderness, saved but still stiff-necked and rebellious, murmuring and grumbling?